 The highest operational risks have been identified in the areas of execution, delivery and process management (errors in data entry, accounting, underwriting, etc.), Internal Fraud (unauthorized activities of employees) and Suitability, Disclosure & Fiduciary (failed mandatory reporting, actions that could cause violation of Data protection, Insurance supervision and Contract law).
 In addition, single high operational loss events might endanger Company's ability to continue with business operations.
-These events include errors in reserving and underwriting, internal fraud and business interruption due to system failure or fire.
+These events include errors in product development, internal fraud, business interruption due to system failure or fire and disclosure of confidential data.